MVP-Harry/Odyssey/Technical Specifications.md

 ## Overview
 Chess engines can be traced back to the 90s, when IBM's Deep Blue defeated Garry Kasparov, the reigning world champion; with the advancements of modern technology, more chess engines like Stockfish and Alphazero are developed using neural networks, and they can easily defeat any human player.

-Naturally, as both a chess player and computer science enthusiast, I was curious of the underlying mechanisms behind those intelligent machines, and decided to create an engine of my own - Odyssey.
+Naturally, as both a chess player and computer science enthusiast, I was curious about the underlying mechanisms behind those intelligent machines, and decided to create an engine of my own - Odyssey.
 This was an ambitious goal, given that most of my previous computer science background was focused on competitive programming rather than project development.
 But I was driven by passion and curiosity, and through relentlessly researching, coming up with new ideas, coding, and debugging, I'm super happy to announce that my chess engine, Odyssey, is estimated to be stronger than myself at chess!

 Currently, Odyssey is estimated to have a ELO of 1870 (in comparison, my official rating is around 1400).
 It has undoubtedly fulfilled my original goal, but I've grown more ambitious, so I will address some potential improvements and plan moving forward in the document.
 Odyssey is mainly composed of four essential parts: board representation, move generation, evaluation function, and searching/pruning algorithms.
 The rest of the document will focus on those four parts, and a detailed credits section is at the end.